gigobyte/Haskell/README.md

 ## Things to learn

-Also used as a list of articles/posts I want to read
+The list has evolved into a collection of topics that are not limited only to Haskell, but to other functional languages and mathematics as well.
+It's also used as a list of articles/posts I want to read.

 | Topic | Familiar with? | Resources |
 |:-----:|:-----:| :-----:|